• Skip to primary navigation

 Rock sugar - Helps to balance out the richness of the broth with a bit of sweetness.

-Aromatics – Onion and ginger are charred on the outside which provides additional flavor to the broth.
+Aromatics - Onion and ginger are charred on the outside, to provide a slight smokey flavor to the broth.

 Plate of herbs, Vietnamese meatballs and thinly sliced meat on a plate.